RHuebsch13/AnatomyMan/README.md

 The goals of this project are to produce a fun, interactive game that gives users a different way to continue to learn.
 It also aims to help the user practice terminology and spelling of various terms used in the field of anatomy.

 ## User Goals
 The user will have easy access to the website features, including an informative instructions page and a interactive hangman game.
-To further user interaction, there is a star rating feedback form that user may communicate with the developers.
-To achieve responsive design; flexible layouts and a mobile first approach will be used to extended acessiblity to as many screens as possible.
+To further user interaction, there is a star rating feedback form where users may communicate with the developers.
+To achieve responsive design; flexible layouts and a mobile first approach is used to extend acessiblity to as many screens as possible.

 ## User Stories